How to make Self Rising Flour

 - Baking powder

 That’s all you need to make this flour yourself.
-You can make it on a case-by-case basis as you need it, or you can make a larger batch to store and easily use whenever you need it.
-You can make this in a minute or two and don’t have to run to the store in a pinch.
+You can make it on a case-by-case basis as you need it, or you can make a larger batch to store and easily use whenever a recipe calls for it.
+With just three ingredients you can make it in just a few minutes.

 If you’ve ever wondered how to make self-rising flour this post will teach you how: it’s easy, fast, and you can use it in so many recipes.

 - Be sure to measure your flour correctly and not to pack it.

 - If you are substituting it for all purpose flour in a recipe with baking soda, you still need to add the baking soda since there is none in SR flour.

 - Occasionally you will need to add a touch more liquid to a recipe when you’re substituting homemade self rising flour for store-bought.
 This is because all purpose flour is courser than the normal flour used in making self rising flour.

 Want even more?
 Subscribe to Crazy for Crust to get new recipes and a newsletter delivered to your inbox.
 And stay in touch on Facebook, Pinterest, Twitter, and Instagram for all my latest updates.
 If you make this recipe, share a photo on social media tagging @crazyforcrust and using the hashtag #crazyforcrust.

 For 1 cup: